Stop Gap Coverage protects employers in monopolistic states from litigation by employees injured on the job.

 - Your business has a history of claims and litigation by injured employees or their family members.

 Self-insurance is a possibility, but this option is only allowed in Ohio and Washington.
 In these two states, you will also need to prove you qualify as a self-insurer by submitting an application to the state and providing documents and financial statements that show you have the capacity to self-insure.

 How do I purchase Stop Gap Coverage?

 Stop Gap Coverage can be purchased through a private insurer and added on as an endorsement to a pre-existing commercial general liability policy if your business operates exclusively in a monopolistic state, or it can be added on to a workers’ compensation policy if your business operates in both monopolistic and non-monopolistic states.
-Stop Gap Coverage can be purchased as a stand-alone policy.
+Stop Gap Coverage can be purchased as a standalone policy.

-Note: Stop Gap Coverage is not a standardized policy, so make sure you read the policy carefully to ensure you will receive the coverage you need.
+It’s important to note that Stop Gap Coverage is not a standardized policy, so make sure you read the policy carefully to ensure you will receive the coverage you need.